 18A: Gunpowder, Treason & Plot: Mary Queen of Scots

-General Opinion: A boring 100 minutes of drivel featuring Fleur Delacour and Andrew Flintoff…
+General Opinion: A boring one hundred minutes of drivel featuring Fleur Delacour and Andrew Flintoff…

-Now… Braveheart was inaccurate and, in places, painful to watch, but it had entertainment value, even though it was drivel.
-This film on the other hand… no. It just wasn’t entertaining and it was certainly just as inaccurate.
+Now… Braveheart was inaccurate and, in places, painful to watch, but it had entertainment value.
+This film on the other hand… No. It just wasn’t entertaining and it was certainly just as inaccurate.

 Rating: 0/10- Unfortunately that’s only half of the story 😦

 (The ratings for both parts of Gunpowder Treason and Plot will be averaged together at a later date)

 General Opinion: Very much like the first film, only with worse inaccuracies and a few moments which aren’t supposed to be hilarious but somehow are.